Intro

 18.14.6 Health warnings

 The placement of health warnings on e-cigarette packaging is also required in at least 51 countries.
-Israel and Denmark also require plain packaging on all e-liquids and Uruguay prohibits brands/patents for e-cigarettes.
-Finland is also scheduled to introduce plain packaging on e-cigarettes in May 2023, as well as restrictions on the shape of vaping liquid containers.17 , 19 In the EU, e-cigarettes containing nicotine require health warnings advising consumers that the product contains nicotine.
+18 Israel, Denmark and Finland also require plain packaging on all e-cigarettes and refill containers, and Uruguay prohibits brands/patents for e-cigarettes.
+12 In the EU, e-cigarettes containing nicotine require health warnings advising consumers that the product contains nicotine.
 The warning must state either: “This product contains nicotine which is a highly addictive substance” or “This product contains nicotine which is a highly addictive substance.
 It is not recommended for non-smokers.”
-Product packaging must also list ingredients, nicotine content and contain a leaflet with instructions for use and information on adverse effects, risk groups, addictiveness and toxicity.35
+1 Product packaging must also list ingredients, nicotine content and contain a leaflet with instructions for use and information on adverse effects, risk groups, addictiveness and toxicity.
+33

 US regulations require nicotine containing e-cigarettes to display the following health warning: “WARNING: This product contains nicotine.
 Nicotine is an addictive chemical.”
-E-cigarettes that do not contain nicotine but are made or derived from tobacco, require a label stating, “This product is made from tobacco”.36
+E-cigarettes that do not contain nicotine but are made or derived from tobacco, require a label stating, “This product is made from tobacco”.
+34

 The effectiveness of e-cigarette health warnings is discussed in Section 18.10.4.